Early careers

 Video interview

 The second stage of our process is a video interview.
 Here you’ll need to record your response to a range of motivational and scenario based questions.
 They bring to life the range of work we do and what it’s like working here.
 This is your opportunity to tell us why you're interested in a career with us.
-You can prepare in advance by thinking about the behaviours and skills we’re looking for by visiting "the skills we look for" page.
+You can prepare in advance by thinking about the behaviours and skills we’re looking for by visiting "the behaviours we look for" page.

 Read more about our use of automated decision-making in our recruitment privacy statement.